Movement for France: 1990s

-It contested the 1999 European Parliamentary elections in alliance with the Rassemblement pour la France (RPF) of Charles Pasqua, the combination winning 13 seats, surpassing Nicolas Sarkozy's Rassemblement pour la République (RPR) list.
+2000s

 The MPF formed an alliance with the RPF, but Villiers fell out with Pasqua the following year.
 Standing by itself in the 2004 European elections, the MPF obtained 7.6% of the popular vote and returned three Members of the European Parliament (MEPs).
 The party was a member of the Independence and Democracy group in the European Parliament.

 Villiers declared his candidacy for the 2007 presidential election and appointed a secretary-general, Guillaume Peltier, then ranked second in the party.
 He ranked sixth out of twelve candidates, obtaining 2.23% (818,407 votes), down almost 2% from his previous candidacy in 1995.
 His best scores came in Pays de la Loire with 4.99% and Poitou-Charentes with 3.58%.
 Unlike in 1995, he failed to win in his department of Vendée, where he obtained 11.28% (over 20% in 1995).

 In the 2007 legislative election, MPF candidates ran nationwide, but only one candidate was elected – Véronique Besse in Vendée's 4th constituency by the first round.
 Former MPF member Joël Sarlot was also elected by the first round in the Vendée's 5th constituency.
 Sarlot subsequently lent support to the victorious Union for a Popular Movement (UMP) in the National Assembly.
 Sarlot's election was invalidated in 2007 and Dominique Souchet, a Villierist won the ensuing by-election easily.
 Other candidates, mostly in the south of France obtained important scores.
 Jacques Bompard, in the 4th constituency of Vaucluse won over 20%.

 In the 2009 European Parliament election, the party ran with Hunting, Fishing, Nature, Tradition under the umbrella of the Libertas political movement led by Irish businessman Declan Ganley.
 It won 4.8% and only Philippe de Villiers was re-elected: Patrick Louis was defeated.
 The MPF was the only Libertas affiliated party throughout the whole of the European Union to elect MEPs in 2009.
 The party was member of the Europe of Freedom and Democracy (EFD) group during the 7th European Parliament.

 In August 2009, Philippe de Villiers announced that the MPF would join the Liaison Committee for the Presidential Majority, which co-ordinates the member parties of the majority supporting the policies of President Nicolas Sarkozy.

-The party was dissolved in 2018.